junghao/mtr/mtr-server/README.md

 A server for metrics.

+## Development

+Needs a Postgis DB.

-For development - compile, set env, and run the server:
+Compile, set env, and run the server:

 ```
 go build && (export $(cat env.list | grep = | xargs) && ./mtr-server )